- UPC - universal product code

 - DSKU - Deliverr barcode

-Barcodes must be easily scannable, and completely adhered to the sellable unit.
-Poorly attached barcodes (photo 1), or barcodes folded over edges (photo 3), will incur relabeling fees.
+Barcodes must be easily scannable and securely adhered to every sellable unit.
+Poorly attached barcodes (photo 1) or barcodes folded over edges (photo 3) will require relabeling and incur associated fees.

-Photo 1 - This unit should be bagged, and then barcoded.
-See next photo.
+BAD Photo 1 - This unit should be bagged and then barcoded as in photo 2.